 Arrived in Durango, and found that the Hampton Inn had our reservation screwed up.
 Must have been when I shifted our package one day earlier.
 RULE: Always call the hotel directly to confirm reservations when in a package deal.
 Bette was able to rough up the help enough to let us stay (the ladies at… Continue reading Durango for Dinner

 We drove for 20 minutes up a steep winding gravel road.
 As we got out of the car in the parking lot, I noticed hissing.
 Opening the hood, I saw no split hoses, but all the coolant had come out of the reservoir.
 No cell phone reception, so might as well hike.
 Worry about the… Continue reading Zapata Falls Trail – Alamosa, CO

 Highlight of Bette’s Trip.
 (Park website) Big Sand Dunes in the middle of nowhere.
 Emily’s stepdad recommended we try sliding down the dunes on cardboard.
 We climbed up halfway and tried to slide down on pices of the cut up Jeopardy board.
 The coefficient of friction makes for slow going, especially for a fat-ass like… Continue reading Great Sand Dunes National Park and Preserve

 Stayed at the Inn of the Rio Grande.
 Kind of an interesting place.
 50’s ish — but had a waterpark.
 Nobody there.
 Room was basic and clean.
 Restaurant was good basic breakfast (included).
 Dusty plastic plants.

+We were in Denver for Rob and Emilie’s wedding.
 Rehearsal Dinner was at Bob’s Steak and Chop House, 121 Clayton Lane, Denver.
 Great place — old school steak house.